Leeds-MONC/monc/doc/ARC4.md

 You need to place the `casim`/`socrates`/`casim_socrates` fcm make config file _after_ the MONC file.
 If building with both casim and socrates, it needs a single fcm make configuration that deals with both rather than using two different config files.

+You can change which versions of CASIM/SOCRATES are fetched from MOSRS by changing the `casim_revision` and `socrates_revision` variables in the `.cfg`-files.
+At time of writing the versions to use with MONC `0.9.0` are revision `um10.8` for SOCRATES and revision `6341` for CASIM.
+Later versions may require changes to MONC for compatibility.

 The fcm configuration file does a number of things:

 1. Instruct fcm to _extract_ code for CASIM and SOCRATES (makes sure the source files arencluded)